Why Date Nights With Your Spouse Should Be A Priority, Not A Luxury

 Slowly and subtly partners might begin to notice that their sweetheart isn’t always as interesting as they once seemed.
 Some of the “cute quirks” might begin to appear annoying and even irritating.
 The familiar can begin to replace the spontaneous.
 Often, routines become established, and maybe dating is pushed further and further down the list of top priorities.

 Becoming familiar with your spouse and settling into routines isn't always a bad thing.
 It can even be an important part of the evolving relationship.
 Marriage is a commitment to spend your life with a partner for whom you care deeply.
 The beginning of the relationship, while filled with passion and excitement, often doesn't reveal who each partner is authentically.
-This is discovered over time.
+This has been discovered over time.
 Deepening the authenticity of your connection can be a part of establishing a deeper connection with your loved one.

 Further along, if a couple decides to include children in their family, it can become even more challenging to make time for each other, but it is doable if both partners are committed to working on keeping the relationship exciting and fulfilling.
 That said, there could be pitfalls in this stage as well.
 But fear not, there are ways to overcome this risk.